SIC-POVMs and Compatibility among Quantum States: Qutrit SIC POVMs

 It is known that SICs are maximal in this regard, \emph{i.e.,} no more than $d^2$ operators can simultaneously satisfy Eq.~(\ref{eq:sic-trace}).
 For qutrits, this means that a set of states such that any three saturate the edge of PP-ODOP incompatibility can contain at most \emph{nine} states.

 We have shown that any triple of states chosen from a qutrit SIC will be PP-incompatible.
 One might expect that a large number of different von Neumann measurements would be required to cover all the possible choices of triples, perhaps comparable to the number of triples themselves.
 Surprisingly, this is not the case; our toolbox can be much more economical.
-Take $\omega=e^{2\pi i/3}$ and $\overline{\omega}$ to be its complex conjugate, and construct the following set of states:
+Take $\omega=e^{2\pi i/3}$, and construct the set of states $\{\ket{\psi_j}\}$ given by the columns of the following matrix:

 The set of nine states $\{\ket{\psi_i}\}$ forms a SIC known as the \emph{Hesse SIC}~\cite{Dang2013}.
 For the Hesse SIC, a set of {\it four\/} orthogonal bases is sufficient to reveal the PP-incompatibility of all possible triples.
 Moreover, the requisite bases have an interesting property: they are \emph{mutually unbiased} with respect to each other.
-Any set of three states drawn from the SIC will be revealed PP-incompatible by a measurement in one or more of the Mutually Unbiased Bases (MUBs).
-We construct each MUB vector by finding a state orthogonal to three of the SIC states.
-Specifically, each MUB vector corresponds to an element in a Steiner triple system~\cite{Cameron2002} of order 9, which we build by cyclically tracing all the horizontal, vertical and diagonal lines in the array
+In general, two bases are mutually unbiased if, for any vector $\ket{\psi}$ in one basis and any vector $\ket{\phi}$ in the other, $|\braket{\psi}{\phi}|^2 = 1/d$.
+Any set of three states drawn from the SIC will be revealed as PP-incompatible by a measurement in one or more of the Mutually Unbiased Bases (MUB).
+We construct each basis vector by finding a state orthogonal to three of the SIC states.
+Specifically, each basis vector corresponds to an element in a Steiner triple system~\cite{Cameron2002} of order 9, which we build by cyclically tracing all the horizontal, vertical and diagonal lines in the array

 Each possible value of the index $i$ occurs in exactly four entries of $S(9)$, and each possible \emph{pair} of index values occurs exactly once.
 It is easiest to see the meaning of this construction using the SIC representation of quantum states.
 Any quantum state, pure or mixed, is equivalent to a probability distribution over the outcomes of an informationally complete measurement, and the qutrit SIC of Eq.~(\ref{eq:ME-SIC}) furnishes such a measurement.
 An arbitrary qutrit density matrix $\rho$ can be decomposed as